-The claim that almost all interviewers make – that experience outweighs talent – does not necessarily hold when hiring for the Telecom and Multimedia industry.
-While we acknowledge the importance of experience during our recruitment process, our niche domain and exclusive clientele demand a unique skill set and specialization.
+The claim that almost all interviewers make – that experience outweighs talent – does not necessarily hold when hiring developers in Telecom and Multimedia.
+While we acknowledge the importance of experience during our recruitment process, our niche domain and exclusive clientele demand a unique skillset and specialization.
 In our experience to find someone who has experience in the Multimedia domain and knowledge about OOP concepts & Algorithms is highly improbable.
 Thus, we always ask our recruiters whether they should focus on talent or look for experience, keeping the best interest of Rebaca in mind.

 Experience or Talent?

 Struggling or looking for jobs with MBA degree?
 Here is what you are missing- Experience is knowledge gained by working at a task over a long period.
 Talent, on the other hand, is an inborn or acquired aptitude for a particular kind of work.
 An individual with a knack for C++ or Java will be able to pick up our work and focus more on training and development in the domain.
 On the other hand, an experienced person will understand the nuances of the job and foresee roadblocks, thus saving the organization time and money.
 Industry stalwarts are mixed in their opinion on the subject as well.
 While Laszlo Bock of Google Inc. upholds experience, Mark Roberge of Hub Spot believes that freshers are the better bet since they are malleable and trainable.

 Ideally, an employee with the ability to learn and grow with the industry and substantial experience in a dynamic field would be the perfect fit.
 But here at Rebaca often times, we are at the crossroads.